ESA/ESTEC, The Netherlands

 Daniel Michalik works as a research fellow at ESA/ESTEC.
 His projects focus on the scientific exploitation of the Gaia results.

-Daniel Michalik works as a research project assistant at Lund Observatory in Sweden.
-His research work focuses on Gaia's core astrometric solution in marginal cases, which occur when sources are observed insufficiently much for a good-quality independent astrometric solution.
+In past research, Daniel adapted Gaia's core astrometric solution for marginal cases.
+Those are cases when sources are observed insufficiently much for a good-quality stand-alone astrometric solution.
 As part of his PhD thesis "Tycho-Gaia and beyond: Combining data for precision astrometry", he and his advisors invented the Tycho-Gaia Astrometric Solution (TGAS; image of the week; detailed description; quasar extension).
-For his thesis, he also researched general mathematical strategies for the generation and incorporation of different prior information in astrometric solutions (HTPM paper; generic approach and theory following Bayes' rule).
+He also studied general mathematical strategies for the generation and incorporation of different prior information in astrometric solutions (HTPM paper; generic approach and theory following Bayes' rule).

 [Published: 1/12/2010 | Updated: 21/03/2016 | Updated: 05/03/2018]

 Gaia people archive